Introducing Savage Godfrey Gallery

 Maine Modern Masters with Moss Galleries

-When we found out our friends at Moss Galleries were doing a show of Maine modernists, we just had to help out!
-We helped curate works for Maine Masters of Modernism and wow, it’s a beauty!
+When we found out our friends at Moss Galleries were curating a show of Maine modernists, we just had to help out and wow, it’s a beauty!
 With 40 works by 20 artists spread out through two galleries, you won’t see another show like it this summer.

 Volkan Alkanoglu’s landmark installation Islands has been installed at East Boston’s Clippership Wharf.
 Located on the Harborwalk just steps from Maverick T station, it is a true destination sculpture that offers opportunities for play and photography against the backdrop of a stunning view of the Boston skyline.